ThatManWhoIsHappy/ThatManWhoIsHappy/README.md

-- 👋 Hi, I'm @ThatManWhoIsHappy (That man who is happy)
+- 👋 Hi, I'm @ThatManWhoIsHappy (That man who is happy!)
 - 👀         interested in programming even though I have studied Econ and Finance
 - 🌱         currently learning Python
 - 💞️ I’m looking to collaborate after I finish the course!